Tornado outbreak and floods of April 28 – May 1, 2017: Canton–Fruitvale–Emory, Texas

 This destructive EF3 wedge tornado first touched down about 25 miles to the south of Canton, Texas, at 5:41 pm CDT, before it began moving north towards town.
-The tornado crossed Texas State Highway 19, causing only EF0 damage at this point.
+The tornado crossed SH 19, causing only EF0 damage at this point.
 By around 6 pm, a Particularly Dangerous Situation tornado warning was issued for Canton, as reports of a large wedge tornado approaching town were received from storm chasers in the local area.
 Reaching EF1 strength, the tornado completely destroyed The Rustic Barn, a ceremony and wedding venue in this area.
-20 people were inside the structure when the tornado hit, though remarkably, no injuries occurred at that location.
-The tornado then intensified to EF3 strength as it approached Interstate 20 from the south, toppling metal truss towers to the ground.
+There were 20 people inside the structure when the tornado hit, though remarkably, no injuries occurred at that location.
+The tornado then intensified to EF3 strength as it approached I-20 from the south, toppling metal truss towers to the ground.
 The wedge tornado crossed the interstate, destroying a Dodge dealership and snapping or debarking many trees.
-Several motorists sought shelter by parking their cars underneath an overhang at the dealership, and survived without injury despite severe damage to their vehicles and the building.
+Several motorists sought shelter by parking their cars underneath an overhang at the dealership and survived without injury despite severe damage to their vehicles and the building.
 However, not all motorists in this area were as fortunate, and one woman was killed as her vehicle was thrown from the interstate into an open field.
 Several other vehicles were swept from the interstate into a ravine as well.
 Some cars from the Dodge dealership were found up to half a mile away from where they originated, with their showroom license plates still attached.
 Several metal self-storage buildings and a restaurant were also heavily damaged in this area, along with the Yesterland Farm amusement park.
 EF3 damage continued to the north of I-20, and multiple homes and farm structures were destroyed along this segment of the path.